Sanix-Darker/sanixdk.xyz/content/blogs/vibe-coding-is-a-good-poison.md

 What happens when they need to scale?
 When they need to fix bugs?
 If you don't understand the code, your only recourse is to ask AI to fix it for you, which is like paying off credit card debt with another credit card.

-## THE ANTIDOTE (or what i think...)

-Look, I'm not saying vibe coding is pure evil.
-It's perfect for prototypes and throwaway projects.
-But if you're building something you need to maintain, you need to treat AI-generated code like any other code review.

-The strategy am planing to try in future days:

-1. **Use AI to draft, not to deliver**: Let the AI create the initial solution, then rewrite it using patterns you understand.
-2. **Study the generated code**: Don't just copy-paste.
-Look up unfamiliar properties.
-3. **Simplify aggressively**: AI solutions are often unnecessarily complex.
-4. **Test thoroughly**: AI doesn't know about your edge cases.

 ## THE BOTTOM LINE

 Vibe coding is poison.
 Good poison.
 The kind that tastes amazing going down but slowly kills you from the inside.